 The Karamata family house is one of the most important cultural monuments in Zemun.
 The house is located in the same name street at Karamatina 17.

 The house consists of three parts: ground floor, one story with a simple roof, and one story with a basement and attic roof.
-All three parts are connected by a uniquely treated facade and have a common main entrance.
+All three parts are connected by a unique facade and have a common main entrance.

 The building is one of the most important monuments of the old town of Zemun.